egovernments/egov-services/web/react-uploader-service/README.md

 App constants such as api endpoints and action types.

 ### containers
 Container components which connects to the redux store.
-Contains the logic.
+Container components are part of a strategy of separating responsibility between high-level and low-level concerns.
+Containers manage things like subscriptions and state, and pass props to components that handle things like rendering UI.

 ### store
 Redux create store.